-Apple is letting you build your own streaming service (kinda) with Apple Channels, a feature looking to attract cord-cutters who also happened to own any one of Apple's many devices.
+Apple is letting you build one of the best streaming services (kinda) with Apple Channels, a feature looking to attract cord-cutters who also happened to own any one of Apple's many devices.
 The service lives inside of Apple’s revamped TV app and launched offering one-stop access to 15 different content providers such as Showtime and PBS Living to Epix, MTV Hits and Comedy Central Now.
 Many more have joined since.

-So, if you've come to the conclusion that pre-made cord-cutter TV bundles like DirecTV Now and Sling TV aren't your thing, you now have a couple of popular options for building your own custom collection of channels.
+So, if you've come to the conclusion that pre-made cord-cutter TV bundles like DirecTV Stream and Sling TV aren't your thing, you now have a couple of popular options for building your own custom collection of channels.
 And though you might think choosing between Apple and Amazon's à la carte options is as simple as looking to see whether you have an Apple TV or a Fire TV in your living room, there's more to the decision than that.

 Here's everything you need to know to figure out how Apple's new Channels service matches up against Amazon's.